n-car/json-rpc-api-endpoint/README.md

 // Context object to pass to method handlers const context = { /* your context data */ };

+// Attach to the app router at POST /api endpoint
+// If you want to attach to another endpoint you can pass it to the constructor
+// es: const rpc = new JsonRPCEndpoint(app, context, '/my-custom-endpoint');
-// Initialize JSON-RPC endpoint const rpc = new JsonRPCEndpoint(router, context);
+const rpc = new JsonRPCEndpoint(app, context);

 // Add RPC methods
 rpc.addMethod('add', (req, ctx, params) => {